predicted-response-decoding/individual-difference-analysis/README.md

 There are two different sets of movies, with multiple categories.

-We provide predicted decodings by measured and predicted voxel response.
+We provide results decoded from measured and predicted voxel responses.

 1. Web ad movie set
    - Scene descriptions (data/WebAdMovieSet/{subject}/SceneDescription/; 40 subjects)